 Baby Jogger City Mini GT2 Double

-The City Mini GT2 Double stroller is the updated version of the Baby Jogger City Mini GT Double stroller.
-Functional and design improvements include a peek-a-boo window with magnetic closure and an adjustable leg rest for added comfort.
+The City Mini GT2 Double stroller is the updated version of the Baby Jogger City Mini GT Double Stroller.
+Functional and design improvements include a peek-a-boo window with magnetic closure and adjustable leg rest for added comfort.
 The new version also features a redesigned frame shape and upgraded all-wheel suspension for a sleek look and easier control.

 The GT2’s Forever Air rubber tires and all-wheel suspension make this stroller perfect for city strolling and off-road excursions.
 Additional features include a one-step fold, an adjustable handlebar, a hand-operated parking brake, and a large under-seat storage basket.